Vladislav Soyfer: Other Instrumental Works

+The author's note to "7 Haikus" gives some instructions on how it should be performed:"...The pieces were composed in a manner that doesn't leave much liberty to performers.
+The key to a good performance is precision.
+The utmost attention should be paid to the indications of dynamics, which are usually divided into several layers.
+The technique of orchestration used in this score requires very clear distinguishing between "real sounds" and "subsounds" or "aftersounds".
+The latters are always marked sotto voce."

 Performances

-In August of 1986, a recording was made of several Soyfer's compositions, performed by himself and several other ensemblists; this appears to be the only remaining performance by the author himself.
+In 1986, a recording was made of several Soyfer's compositions, performed by himself and several other ensemblists; this appears to be the only remaining performance by the author himself.

 During his time in Costa Rica, many of Soyfer’s arrangements, including those of Bach and Schubert, were performed at various venues throughout the country.

 On April 20, 2015, the Azerbaijan State Symphonic Orchestra performed Soyfer’s “Canción con movimiento” at the Qara Qarayev Music Festival.
 Additionally, in December 2016, Soyfer's "reconstruction" of Mozart's concerto for four wind soloists and orchestra was performed at the Moscow Conservatory.

 Following Soyfer's death, several of his works received their premiere performances.
 On September 21, 2022, "Three eleven-bar bagatelles" were performed in Moscow at the Bogolyubov Art Library, and "Five motives" were performed in April 2023.
 Both pieces were also performed at various Moscow venues in 2024.
 On June 4, 2023, "Three bagatelles", arranged for orchestra by Faraj Garayev, were performed at the Beethoven Hall of the Bolshoi Theatre by the theater's chamber orchestra, conducted by Mikhail Tsinman.

 Further performances of Soyfer's work include an arrangement of Grieg's "Eight lyric pieces" which was performed in Italy in 2023.
 In 2024, Soyfer’s "7 haikus" for orchestra were premiered in Costa Rica, conducted by Alejandro Gutiérrez.
 This performance was particularly significant as Soyfer had given the score to Gutiérrez before his death; it was performed by the OSUCR, the professional orchestra of the University of Costa Rica.